The Best Foreign Currency Accounts in Australia in 2026

 To compare foreign currency accounts, it's important to look at the key conditions, fees and features.
 Here are the main ones:

-• Minimum balance requirements – NAB, Bank of Queensland and Citibank all have minimum balance conditions to open an account, so make sure you’ll have enough money to open an account.
+• Minimum balance requirements – Some banks have minimum balance conditions to open an account, so make sure you'll have enough money to open an account.

-• Multi-currency accounts – The two international banks we looked at – HSBC and Citibank – both offer multi-currency accounts.
+• Multi-currency accounts – International banks may offer multi-currency accounts - digital services like Wise and Revolut do as well.
 This allows you to have multiple currencies that are held in the one account.
 Multi currency accounts are a great product, but make sure to check the charges and conversion costs if you transfer currencies between one to the other.

 Foreign currency accounts for business